I received an email that spawned an interesting conversation. I’ll share it here. Henry wrote:

 We as students need to separate the principles from the person sharing them or we will quickly become disenchanted, no matter who we choose to listen to.
 I’ve been mentored by many a guru, and I’ve seen more than one fall off the pedestal on which I placed them – but that does not remove the value from the truths I learned from them.
 Life has a way of delivering tougher and tougher challenges – when we’re ready for the next “lesson”, life delivers experiences to help us overcome and learn.
 All the big gurus are still members of the human race, and will continue to face greater and greater challenges until the day they die.

 You may solve the money problem, or you may overcome a health challenge, but growth only comes through opposition in one form or another, and frankly, we’re here to grow.
-The answer is to learn all the wisdom you can, and apply the principles to your best ability, so that those challenges refine you and strengthen you instead of defeating you completely.
+The key is to learn all the wisdom you can, and apply the principles to your best ability, so that those challenges refine and strengthen you instead of defeating you completely.
 To get up every time you’re knocked down is success.

 Anyway, some of the greatest lessons come from our failures, and God bless the man who shares those lessons in spite of his imperfections.